ColleagueRiley/RGFW-Odin/README.md

 RGFW is a free multi-platform single-header very simple-to-use framework library for creating GUI Libraries or simple GUI programs. it is meant to be used as a very small and flexible alternative library to GLFW.

 The window backend supports XLib (UNIX), Cocoas (MacOS) and WinAPI (Windows)\
-The graphics backend supports OpenGL (EGL, software, OSMesa, GLES), Vulkan, DirectX and software rendering buffers.
+The graphics backend supports OpenGL (./RGFW) and software rendering buffers (./RGFW-buffer).

 RGFW was designed as a backend for RSGL, but it can be used standalone or for other libraries, such as Raylib which uses it as an optional alternative backend.